In This Series:

 The industry uses popular children’s characters in the URLs of hard-core porn sites.
 Once kids land on one of these sites, they may find it difficult to escape because the site disables options such as back, exit, or close navigation buttons.

 And it’s not just an issue in the U.S. In a study of the use of pornography among tweens and teens in Germany, researchers found that 98% of boys and 81% of girls said they had seen a pornographic film or clip.
 In a different study involving Taiwanese adolescents, researchers report that 71% of adolescents in the study said they had been exposed to pornography.

 As parents, we need to see it as an issue and pursue teaching sexual intelligence by having intentional conversations with our kids throughout their time growing up.
-It’s also important to research and use filtering and monitoring software such as NetNanny or Forcefield to help you parent in the digital age.
+It’s also important to research and use filtering and monitoring software such as NetNanny to help you parent in the digital age.